HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : MST    ( 0x0B ) : r         :mode : 0                                       : val / b         :
+   : MST     ( 0x0B ): r         :mode : 0                                       : val / b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The MST instruction sets the status bits 26..
 31 of the processor status word.
 The previous bit settings are returned in "r".
 There are three modes.
-Mode 0 will replace the user status bits 26..31 with the bits in the general register "b".
+Mode 0 will replace the user status bits 26..31 with the bits 26..31 in general register "b".
 Mode 1 and 2 will interpret the 6-bit field bits 26..31 as the bits to set or clear with a bit set to one will perform the set or clear operation.
 Modifying the status register is a privileged instruction.

 #### Mode